 Philanthropy Events – Events designed to give back to others through fundraising and service efforts but are fun and rewarding as well.
 Each chapter has at least one philanthropy event annually.
 Some examples include pancake feeds, ice skating, bowling, basketball tournaments, taco feeds, cornhole, and many more.

-Functions and Formals - Themed or formal dances, typically done by partnering with another fraternity or sorority.
+Functions and Formals - Themed or formal dances, typically done by partnering with another fraternity or sorority hosted at an off-campus venue to celebrate and spend time with fellow community members.

 Mixers – Casual, fun gatherings of two or more chapters.
-Examples of some activities done as mixers include playing sand volleyball, making valentine’s Day cards, painting pumpkins, doing a yoga class, etc.
+Examples of some activities done as mixers include playing sand volleyball, making Valentine’s Day cards, painting pumpkins, attending a yoga class, etc.

-Family Days – Events organized by each chapter where members can invite family to be a part of their organization for the day.
+Family Days – Events organized by each chapter where members can invite their loved ones to be a part of their organization for the day.

 Attendance at all events is not required, but the opportunity provides a nice balance for students as they work hard academically.